caelunshun/basisu-rs/README.md

 * 3D textures, used for volume data
 * Videos (stored as texture arrays with additional inter-frame compression)

-This crate allows you to decode any of the above through an ergonomic Rust interface.
+`basisu-rs` supports transcoding any of the above through a practical Rust interface.

 ## License